-A tax directive must be applied for on the total value of the unclaimed benefit (R650 000).
-The reason on the tax directive application must reflect the reason for the exit from the employer's employment as "resignation".
+A tax directive must be applied for on the taxable portion of the lump sum benefit claimed by the member (R353 000).
+The reason on the tax directive application must reflect the reason for the termination of membership as per the rules of the unclaimed benefit preservation fund.